 Mobile service and data: SRAS will supply you with a simple mobile phone while abroad.
 Students that use only these phones to call and text report spending around $1-3 per month.
 Students with unlocked smartphones who get local SIMs for data and calling report spending around $7-15 (see: Beeline) per month.
 This is recommended, as it will allow you to use online maps and taxi service apps.
 Cell service in Russia is usually pay-as-you-go with a monthly fee or prepaid service.
 You will not need a long-term contract.
 Students can also look into international plans through T-Mobile and Verizon that can be handy if you plan to talk a lot to folks back home while abroad.
 Activate these before coming abroad.

 Internet cafes / City Hotspots / Free WiFi: Internet cafes cost around $2-4/hour and are becoming rarer.
-Free WiFi is available in restaurants.
+Free WiFi is available in restaurants and cafes across the city.
 You’ll need a Russian mobile number to register on the free networks.

 Average total MONTHLY spending for communication: $3-15

 Random: Most museums will cost between free-500 rubles with student discounts, and all state museums and galleries are free on the third Sunday of every month.
 Bars in the center will charge around 200-400 rubles per beer, and maybe 300-600 rubles for a cocktail.
 Winter-time ice skating will start around for skates and ice time 700 rubles at most of the touristy areas.
 Run a search on this site for anything you might be interested in – nearly all entries come with budgets and logistics.